Home News

 J. Frank Dame led the FSU School of Business – formerly FSU’s Department of Commerce -- from 1950 to 1953 and helped establish three core principles that the college embraces to this day: comprehensive academic offerings, responsiveness to industry needs and commitment to student success.

-College inducts three more into Faculty Hall of Fame, honors exceptional faculty and staff members
+College inducts three more into Faculty Hall of Fame, honors faculty, staff

 The College of Business' inductions of Robert Brymer, the late Ross Heck and the recently retired James Pitts into its Charles A. Rovetta Faculty Hall of Fame coincided with its annual faculty and staff awards presentations.

-VITAS Healthcare CEO to summit attendees: Health care needs evolution, not ‘fixing’
+VITAS Healthcare CEO: Health care needs evolution, not ‘fixing’

 Nick Westfall, chairman and CEO of Miami-based VITAS Healthcare, delivered the keynote address during the 2025 Business of Healthcare Summit at Florida State University.